 Bringing a new employee onboard is an exciting time for any company.
 An employee's first day is an important one, as they'll be introduced to a new work environment and a new set of colleagues.
 Helping the employee feel more comfortable with a welcome message is a great way to start things off.

-If you are a supervisor you can create a “Unique Employee Welcome Kit for Smooth Onboarding” that can contain a welcome message for a new employee, an employee welcome letter, fun handbook, branded t-shirts, mug, pen, employee handbook containing details about company policy, employee benefits, etc.
+If you are a supervisor you can create a unique employee welcome kit for smooth onboarding that can contain a welcome letter for the new employee, a fun notepad, branded t-shirts, mug, pen, employee handbook containing details about company policy, employee benefits, etc.

 As they say, “Employee retention starts with great onboarding.”

 A welcome message doesn't necessarily have to be long or detailed.
 When crafted with care, it can have the right impact.
-Here are the key points to keep in mind when writing a welcome letter for a new employee.
-A welcome letter serves two major purposes for a new employee.
-First, it provides a welcome to the employee and second it highlights the first steps of the employee.
-Further, you will also discover various welcome message email templates.
+Here are the key points to keep in mind when writing a welcome message for a new employee.
+A welcome letter or message serves two major purposes for a new employee.
+First, it must welcome the employee, and second, it must highlight the first steps for the employee.
+Below, you will also discover various welcome message email templates.

 1. Be clear about your purpose